The Official Website of

 Thirty Five states can claim Tokyo Raiders as the place of birth, including Hawaii.

 There was one physician, Dr. Thomas R. White, on the raid.
 He flew as a Gunner in order to go on the raid.
-He was one of the two raiders to receive the the Silver Star for Gallantry in the line of duty for saving the life of Lieutenant Ted Lawson by amputating his leg shortly after the bail out and donated some of his own blood by transfusion.
+He was one of the three raiders to receive the the Silver Star for Gallantry in the line of duty for saving the life of Lieutenant Ted Lawson by amputating his leg shortly after the bail out and donated some of his own blood by transfusion.

 Two men have been named "Honorary Tokyo Raiders".